-The Department entered into a Terminal Media Operator Concession Agreement ("TMO Agreement") with JCDecaux Airport, Inc. ("JCDecaux"), effective February 2014.
+The Department entered into a TMO Agreement with JCDecaux Airport, Inc. ("JCDecaux"), effective February 2014.
 Pursuant to the TMO Agreement, JCDecaux serves as terminal media operator for the development and operation of certain advertising, sponsorship and other media concession locations within LAX.
 Under the TMO Agreement JCDecaux is granted the right to, among other things, market certain advertising and digital activation opportunities, develop and manage advertising displays, sponsorship activations and other media elements display locations at LAX.
 Under the TMO Agreement, JCDecaux is, subject to Department review, required to undertake certain development activities relating to advertising displays and other media elements at LAX.
 The TMO Agreement is scheduled to expire in December 2023.
 Subject to certain conditions provided in the TMO Agreement, JCDecaux is required to make an initial investment in certain improvements for the purpose of its sponsorship activations, advertising displays or other media elements equal to \$18.5 million.
 JCDecaux is also required to make additional investments in certain improvements for the purpose of its sponsorship activations, advertising displays or other media elements equal to \$3.5 million over the remainder of the initial term of the TMO Agreement.
 The annual concession fees payable from JCDecaux to the Department under the TMO Agreement are based on a series of formulas set forth in the TMO Agreement and consist of, among other things, certain fees derived from certain minimum guarantees and/or certain fees derived from a percentage of gross revenues from advertising, media and sponsorship activities.
-For Fiscal Year 2019, JCDecaux was required to pay to the Department not less than an advertising minimum annual guaranty in the amount of approximately \$22.8 million and a sponsorship minimum annual guaranty in the amount of approximately \$6.4 million.
+For Fiscal Year 2020, JCDecaux was required to pay to the Department not less than an advertising minimum annual guaranty in the amount of approximately \$22.8 million and a sponsorship minimum annual guaranty in the amount of approximately \$6.4 million.
 Each of these minimum annual guaranties is subject to increases on an annual basis.

+In Fiscal Year 2020, revenues to the Department from the TMO Agreement were approximately \$27.9 million.
 In Fiscal Year 2019, revenues to the Department from the TMO Agreement were approximately \$31.7 million.
-See "FINANCIAL AND OPERATING INFORMATION CONCERNING LAX - Management Discussion for Fiscal Year 2019."
+See "FINANCIAL AND OPERATING INFORMATION CONCERNING LAX - Management Discussion for Fiscal Year 2020."

-For the last six calendar months (July - December) of 2018, revenues to the Department from the TMO Agreement were approximately \$15.2 million.
-For the last six calendar months (July - December) of 2019, revenues to the Department at LAX from the TMO Agreement were approximately \$15.5 million.
-For the first five calendar months (January - May) of 2019, revenues to the Department from the TMO Agreement were approximately \$14.0 million.
-For the first five calendar months (January - May) of 2020, revenues to the Department from the TMO Agreement were approximately \$11.8 million.
+For the five-month period from July - November 2019, revenues to the Department from the TMO Agreement were approximately \$13.0 million.
+For the five-month period from July - November 2020, revenues to the Department from the TMO Agreement were approximately \$4.3 million.